jedrichards/es6/README.md

 // 'foo'
 ```

-> Any value returned in a fulfillment callback is appended onto the promise chain.
-When returning a primitive value it is wrapped in a promise and immediately resolved.
+So-called *thenable* objects, i.e. other promises, can also be returned from a fulfillment callback.
+In which case the chain will wait for the promise to settle and then propagate its fulfilled or rejected state into the chain.

 ```js
 Promise.resolve()